Your metabolic type

 - Little trouble with weight control

 Type C crave both sweet and savoury so if you are unable to decide between B or A, you are most likely to be a C. You burn fats, proteins and carbs easily, and have a physic that is equal in strength as it is in endurance.
 You have a fluctuating appetite and can experience aches and pains.
 You likely have little trouble with weight control but can tend toward fatigue, anxiety and nervousness.
-Balance your meals like this:
+Balance your meals like this but consider upping your protein if you need to gain muscle.

 - Protein 33%